-Please note: it is possible that the amount that you are reimbursed under your supplementary insurance for medical care is more advantageous to you than that under the deferred insurance.
+Please note: it is possible that the amount that you are reimbursed under your supplementary insurance for medical care is more advantageous to you than the one under the deferred insurance.
 The deferred insurance applies the rates of the Belgian health insurance funds.

 In order to enjoy the deferred healthcare insurance, you must:

 - Have made contributions for at least 16 years;

 - Have reached a minimum age, depending on the duration of the contributions:

 - 57 years old for 16 years of contributions,

 - 56 years old for 18 years of contributions,

 - 55 years old for 20 years of contributions, and so on, with a limit of 50 years old for 30 years of contributions.

 - Not be eligible for similar advantages from another Belgian or foreign insurance policy for medical care,

 - Submit an application for the deferred insurance policy for medical care, and